nep-pack/NonlinearEigenproblems.jl/docs/src/deflation.md

 ## Theory

 The theory follows the presentation of the technique in [the PhD thesis of Cedric Effenberger](http://sma.epfl.ch/~anchpcommon/students/effenberger.pdf).
-In a somewhat simplified form.
-It can be summarized as follows (for the index one case).
+It can be summarized as follows, in a somewhat simplified form (for the index one case).
 The deflation is based on a theory for NEPs essentially stating that if ``(s,x)`` is an eigenpair, then under certain general conditions (which we implicitly assume are satisfied), the extended nonlinear eigenvalue problem